Expert Advice On Improving Your Home

 Written By Bradford Cuthrell

 If you're like the typical American homeowner, over half of your energy bill (55%, per the U.S. Department of Energy) goes toward heating and cooling your home.
-In Highland, a large percent of your energy bill probably goes toward running your heat in the winter.
+In Highland, a large percent of your energy costs are probably spent running your heat in the winter.
 On average, residents spend $140 on heating every month.

-Our list of the top HVAC companies in Highland can help you save money by getting your HVAC system installed, repaired or replaced by the right person for the right price.
+Our guide to the top HVAC companies in Highland can help you save money by getting your HVAC system installed, repaired or replaced by the right person for the right price.

 Top 10 Best HVAC Companies in Highland